hikeventures/hikeventures.github.io/_posts/reviews/2016-07-17-Zeiss-Batis.markdown

 <!--more-->

+{% include banner_ad.html %}

 # Sharpness
 This lens is super sharp.

 # Bokeh
 Even so it it a wide angle lens you can create a nice bokeh with it's f/2.